Posted: 14 June 2021

 On-farm reticulation systems

-Removing the requirement for a plumber to be required for any reticulation work that shares a water source with sanitary fixtures will be progressed once it can be sufficiently amended while still protecting public health and safety.
+Removing the requirement for a plumber to be required for any reticulation work that shares a water source with sanitary fixtures will be progressed if it can be sufficiently amended while still protecting public health and safety.

 There is risk that badly designed pipework or poorly installed protections against contamination cause contaminants to enter the potable water supply.
 In particular, through failure to properly install appropriate backflow preventers at the correct places or poorly designed and installed plumbing that carries foul water.
 If contaminants enter the potable water supply, this can cause illness to any person consuming the potable water and secondary infection to other persons.